kaaengine/kaa/docs/reference/nodes.rst

 :class:`Node` reference
 -----------------------

-Nodes are main concept of the kaa engine.
+Nodes are the core concept of the kaa engine.
 They're "objects" which you can add to the Scene.
 Each Node has its spatial properties such as position, rotation or scale.
-A Node may also have a sprite (graphics loaded from a file) and can be animated.
-Nodes have other properties such as z_index, shape, color, origin etc. All those attributes are described in the documentation below.
+A Node may also have a sprite (graphics loaded from a file), which can be animated.
+Nodes have other properties such as z_index, shape, color, origin etc. All those properties are described in the documentation below.

 A Node can have child Nodes, which you can add with the :meth:`Node.add_child`